There are several good reasons why you should think about having acupuncture before and during your IVF cycle……..or maybe why you shouldn’t !

 Well, we don’t really know yet …..
 But we do have some clues as to how it might be working …….

-- implantation of embryos is negatively affected by stress, and auto-immune factors
+- implantation of embryos may be negatively affected by stress, and immune factors

-- fertility is compromised if stress hormones are elevated
+- fertility may be compromised if stress hormones are elevated

-- and increases levels of endogenous opioids, such as endorphins, encephalins, and serotonin.
+- electro-acupuncture increases levels of endogenous opioids, such as endorphins, enkephalins

 A “relaxed” uterus might help too…….

 Uterine contractions after embryo transfer appear to reduce implantation and pregnancy rates.
-Acupuncture settles the body and the mind, and while we don’t know if it reduces uterine contractions most women report feeling more comfort and ease in the abdomen after acupuncture.
+Patients having acupuncture find it settles the body and the mind, and while we don’t know if it reduces uterine contractions most women report feeling more comfort and ease in the abdomen after acupuncture.

 And “Warming the womb”……..